francescorn/francescorn/READMe.md

 WebKit/WebInspectorUI, MDN/browser-compat-data, w3c/csswg-drafts

-A volunteer scribe for the CSS-WG
+Volunteer Scribe for the CSS-WG

 Seeking a role as a Software Engineer